Switching from conda to pixi

 pixi-activate ~/projects/my_analysis

-This is still more explicit than conda activate my_env, and it requires you to know the path rather than a memorable name—but it is workable for most workflows.
-Whether pixi will eventually support named, globally-registered environments remains an open question.
+This is still more explicit than conda activate my_env, and it requires you to know the path rather than a memorable name, but it works for most workflows.
+Whether pixi will support named, globally-registered environments remains an open question.

 Cache directory

-Conda stores downloaded package tarballs and extracted environments in ~/.conda/pkgs/ and ~/anaconda3/pkgs/ by default—both inside $HOME.
-On shared servers and HPC clusters where $HOME quotas are tight (often 10–50 GB), a growing conda installation can quietly fill up your home directory and cause cryptic failures.
+Conda stores downloaded package tarballs and extracted environments in ~/.conda/pkgs/ and ~/anaconda3/pkgs/ by default, both inside $HOME.
+On shared servers and HPC clusters where $HOME quotas are tight (often 10–50 GB), a growing conda installation can fill up your home directory and cause cryptic failures.
 I have run into this more than once.
 The workaround with conda is to redirect the cache via .condarc:

 # ~/.condarc